-Why NO cow milk for babies before 1 year?
+Why NO cow milk for infants?

 When the above question is put through the pediatricians, they answer in medical jargon that cow’s milk has more proteins, more fat less iron etc… This answer satisfies the parents, and the implication behind it is forgotten.